AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 To **Revert** the selected page to a previous version:

-1. Navigate to show the page you want to revert to a previous version.
+1. Navigate to show the page that you want to revert to a previous version.
 1. Select the page in [selection mode](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).
 1. Open the **Timeline** column and select either **Show All** or **Versions**.
 The page versions for the selected page are listed.
-1. Select the version you want to revert to.
+1. Select the version that you want to revert to.
 The possible options are shown:

    ![Revert to this Version](assets/screen-shot_2019-03-05at112505.png)